Adam Kinzinger: Gun law

-Kinzinger is in favor of allowing concealed carry of firearms across state lines where concealed carry is legal.
+As a lawmaker, Kinzinger was in favor of allowing concealed carry of firearms across state lines where concealed carry is legal.

 On March 11, 2021, Kinzinger was one of eight Republican representatives who voted to pass the Bipartisan Background Checks Act of 2021.

 On May 29, 2022, Kinzinger announced that he was "open to" an assault weapons ban following the 2022 Robb Elementary School shooting that killed 22 people.

 Health care

 In 2017, Kinzinger voted to repeal the Affordable Care Act (Obamacare).

 Economic issues

-Kinzinger opposes the Dodd–Frank Act.
+Kinzinger opposed the Dodd–Frank Act.

-Kinzinger has a 94% lifetime rating from the U.S. Chamber of Commerce, a business-oriented group, and a 49% lifetime rating from the Club for Growth, a conservative group, which advocates for tax cuts, lower spending, deregulation, and free trade.
+Kinzinger gained a 94% lifetime rating from the U.S. Chamber of Commerce, a business-oriented group, and a 49% lifetime rating from the Club for Growth, a conservative group, which advocates for tax cuts, lower spending, deregulation, and free trade.

 Although many House Republicans previously supported elements of the America COMPETES Act of 2022, Kinzinger was the only minority member to vote for the bill, after their House leadership urged a "No" vote, holding that the bill was too weak on China.